Manual Lymphatic Drainage

 Manual Lymph drainage (MLD), is a technique initially developed by the Vodders (Dr. Emil Vodder and his wife, Estrid) in 1936 in Paris for treatment of swollen lymph nodes.
 In the 1980's Dr. Robert Lerner, the “Pioneer of Manual Lymph Drainage", brought their techniques to the USA from Europe, and the lymphedema treatment movement here was born.

 MLD is performed without the heavy application of oils or lotion.
 MLD is NEVER painful or performed in an aggressive or vigorous manner.
 Though sometimes the body is "tender to touch" following surgery or injury, MLD does not hurt.
 The goal of MLD is to reduce inflammation, swelling, bruising and pain and to improve the function of the immune system.
 MLD helps expedite the flow of excess fluid out of the tissues and and return it to the cardiovascular system.
-The cardiovascular system eventually transports the excess fluids, along with some protein, fat, and metabolic waste to the liver and urinary system and it is eliminated there via peeing it out.
+The cardiovascular system eventually transports the excess fluids, along with some protein, fat, and metabolic waste to the liver and urinary system and it is eliminated.

 Does MLD actually work?
 Yes, it certainly does!
-The Vodder style MLD offered at Mend is the exact same technique offered in hospitals and lymphedema clinics world wide and is the medical gold standard of care in the treatment of lymphedema and other diseases/injuries with the symptom of swelling.
+The Vodder style MLD offered at Mend is the exact same technique offered in medical facilities worldwide and is gold standard of care in the treatment of lymphedema and other diseases/injuries of the lymphatic system.

 Do you use any tools?
 No. Vodder technique is a "MANUAL" technique meaning it is hands only.
 However, there are times where a vibration mat or vibration machine may be used to enhance the client's relaxation, improve circulation or treat scar tissue.